Help With Legal Matters Required at a Difficult Time: The Probate Process

 Bank and investment accounts

-Collect any legal documents,
+Collect any legal documents, such as:

 Put together a list of the deceased’s debts.
 Usually, the best way to identify the deceased’s creditors is by collecting the deceased’s mail over the course of 30 days.
 Debts may include: